rootnoob/flexi-chains/abstract_ui.md

 Dynamic Chains (Modify-on-the-fly):
 Ability to manually force VM re-initialisation, and select the specific config that will be loaded.
 Ability to add more configs manually and refresh.
-Ability to manually connect any VM to any point in the chain.
+Ability to manually connect any VM to any entry-link in the chain.